Saibai, Queensland: History

 Kala Kawaw Ya (also known as Kalaw Kawaw, KKY) is one of the languages of the Torres Strait.
 Kala Kawaw Ya is the traditional language owned by the Top Western islands of the Torres Strait.
 The Kala Kawaw Ya language region includes the landscape within the local government boundaries of the Torres Shire Council.

 It is believed that there was a school on island since about 1900.
 It was possibly a mission school during the 1930s.

 On 29 January 1985, Saibai Island State School opened.
-In 2007 it became that Saibai Island campus of the Tagai State School which operates in numerous island in the Torres Strait.
+In 2007 it became that Saibai Island campus of the Tagai State School (now Tagai State College) which operates on numerous island in the Torres Strait.